eigenfoo/old-eigenfoo.github.io/_drafts/2020-07-25-floating-point-deep-learning.md

 It's been known for quite some time that [deep neural networks can tolerate](https://arxiv.org/abs/1502.02551) [lower numerical precision](https://arxiv.org/abs/1502.02551).
-High-precision calculations turn out not to be that useful in training or inferencing neural networks: additional precision confers no benefit while being slower and less memory-efficient.
+High-precision calculations turn out not to be that useful in training or inferencing neural networks: the additional precision confers no benefit while being slower and less memory-efficient.

 Surprisingly, some models can even reach a higher accuracy with lower precision, which recent research attributes to the [regularization effects from the lower precision](https://arxiv.org/abs/1809.00095).

+Finally (and this is speculation on my part - I haven't seen any experiments or papers corroborating this), it's possible that certain complicated models _cannot converge_ unless you use an appropriately precise format.
+There's a drift between the analytical gradient update and what the actual backwards pass looks like: the lower the precision, the bigger the drift.
+I think that deep learning is particularly susceptible to an issue here because there's a lot of multiplications, divisions and reduction operations.

 ## Floating-Point Formats

-There are a lot more floating-point formats, but only a few have gained traction.
+Let's take a quick look at three floating-point formats for deep learning.
+There are a lot more floating-point formats, but only a few have gained traction: floating-point formats require the appropriate hardware and firmware support, which restrictions inception and adoption.

 ### IEEE Floating-Point Formats